PODCAST: Shroud of Turin Laser Holography

 For my microscope holograms, I utilized a similar piece of herringbone linen to that of the Shroud of Turin.

 I have demonstrated in the past that it is possible to record 3D laser holograms on thin-film photopolymer emulsion, then reconstruct the holograms for viewing under high-power 3D stereoscopic microscopes.
 This gives the same result to the observer as the object physically being there: it can be examined with just as much authority as the "real thing".
+Why?
+Because with holography, unlike photography, it is an exact non-physical optical duplication of the original: all the way down to the molecular level.

 (left): Photopolymer hologram of the herringbone linen; (right): Right eye view of hologram under 3D stereo microscope.

-As was predicted, the 3D laser holographic (hologram) image of the linen sample appeared just as the actual physical linen would when placed under any 3D stereo microscope.
+As was predicted, the 3D laser holographic image of the linen sample appeared just as the actual physical linen would when placed under any 3D stereo microscope.
 Each individual fiber was clearly discernible.
 If this hologram were made of the actual Shroud threads, any scientific laboratory anywhere in the world would be able to visually examine it.
 Being easily duplicated once created, many laboratories would have "access" to 3D stereoscopic visual examination of the Shroud of Turin.

 Detail: Right eye view of HOLOGRAPHIC IMAGE through 3D stereo microscope eyepiece.
 I will create a 3D anaglyph for posting on this web page after my Fall 2017 tour is completed.